HenrikHorpedal1/TI-89-scripts-for-Modelling-and-Simulation/README.md

 after calling `constlag()`
 - You are asked to enter number of generalized coordinates, for instance 2.
 - You are asked to enter number of coordinates, for instance 1.
-- Enter the constraint(s) as a function og g1,g2...
+- Enter the constraint(s) as a function og g1,g2...,dont include = 0
 - You are asked to enter T. use g1, g2, g1dot, g2dot, g3....etc as you generalized coordinates and their derivative
 - You are asked to ender V. same procedure.